 - Since job titles and responsibilities vary by institution and even discipline, you should include a brief description of your responsibilities, including your level of involvement in the course design, preparation of materials, weekly instruction, and grading.

-- Include graduate, postdoctoral, and possibly undergraduate and internship research credentials.
+- Include graduate, postdoctoral, and possibly undergraduate (if very relevant) and internship research credentials.

 - If you are describing a research project, it is appropriate to give a brief statement indicating your objective and results, as well as listing the affiliated lab and/or professor.